Ancient Chinese Whorehouse

 Ancient Chinese Whorehouse is a 1994 Hong Kong sex comedy film directed by Kai Ming Lai and written by Man Fai Ng, starring Yvonne Yung, Kent Cheng, Kingdom Yuen, Elvis Tsui, Cheng Xueyan, and Liu Dizhi.
 The film premiered in Hong Kong on 15 September 1994.

 Plot

-A poor girl named A Qing was sold into the brothel Changle Fang (嘗樂坊 (尝乐坊, Taste of music)) during Tang Dynasty.
-Brother Gang is an inventor, he is good at inventing sex toys and he fells in love with Wu Gu'niang secretly.
-While A Qing sleep with the visitor, she drank ecstasy and has sex with A Yi.
-Later, they fell in love.
-Finally, A Qing married A Yi and left the brothel.
+A poor girl named A Qing was sold into the brothel Changle Fang (嘗樂坊 (尝乐坊, Taste of music)) during the Tang dynasty.
+In the brothel was a man called Brother Gang, an inventor of sex toys who falls in love with the brothel owner, Wu Guniang, secretly.
+While A Qing slept with the visitor, she drank ecstasy and had sex with A Yi.
+Eventually, A Qing married A Yi and left the brothel.